browserengineering/book/book/embeds.md

 Before iframes, there were the [`<frameset>` and `<frame>`][frameset] elements.
 A `<frameset>` replaces the `<body>` tag and splits browser window screen among multiple `<frame>`s; this was an early alternative layout algorithm to the one presented in this book.
-Sadly, frames had confusing navigation and accessibility, and lacked the flexibility of `<iframe>`s, so frames are rarely used these days.
+Frames had confusing navigation and accessibility, and lacked the flexibility of `<iframe>`s, so aren't used much these days.
 :::

 [frameset]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/frameset